| |

 possibly

-do to himself ...
+do to him/herself ...
 I still

 smoked.
 While I was training,

 about was the next drag.
-Dumb.
-Dumb.
-Dumb.
+Super Dumb.

 my analytical mind to work, researched the common knowledge

-and even today.
 I kept a journal

 noting my mental and emotional state